Structure for those who want precision.

 Comprehensive Guide + Framework

-A detailed, research-backed guide that walks you through the mechanism: external locus of control, expectation-driven cravings, interpretation errors, identity reinforcement, and the limiting belief system that says you’re powerless.
+A detailed, research-backed guide in both physical and digital formats that walks you through the mechanism: external locus of control, expectation-driven cravings, interpretation errors, identity reinforcement, and the limiting belief system that says you’re powerless.
 This is the map.
 The program is the execution.

 Video Support Modules